softwareone2024/swoec2monitoringwebapp/README.md

 By carefully following the instructions—especially those regarding permissions and bucket configurations—you’ll achieve a robust and scalable monitoring solution.

 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.
 Happy monitoring! 😄

----

-You can copy this into your repository's `README.md` file and adjust details as needed.
-Enjoy!